taimourxkcd/Coding-Archieve/Command Line/vim/vim.md

 - Ex                    : open ups an explore window
 - Vex                   : opens up a vertical explore window
 - Sex                   : split explore just like the above
+- /                     : does the search. you can use 'n' to jump forward and 'N' to jump backward
 -------------------------------------------------------------------------------------------------------
 - :set scrolloff=8	        	: when you are away 8 lines from the end of the page, it automatically scrolls
 - :set number			        : sets the line numbers into your vim